 A particularly popular target for bicycle thieves are train stations in the suburbs of large cities or in the provinces.
 The background is that at these stations, mainly commuters, park their bikes.
 As a result, the bicycles are not supervised from morning until afternoon – an ideal environment to pick a lock in peace and quiet and unobserved.
 Even more so with a free choice from over 200 wheels for the most part.

 The clearance rate for bicycle thefts is lower than for almost any other crime.
 On average, only one in ten bicycle thefts is solved.
 In the cities, the clearance rate is only five percent.

-The background for the extremely low rate of solving bicycle thefts is the difficulty of identifying the perpetrators.
+The background to the extremely low rate of solving bicycle thefts is the difficulty of identifying the perpetrators.
 Most bicycles are either quickly resold, for example via Internet platforms or flea markets, or they are cannibalized so that the individual parts can be resold as spare parts.
 Due to the virtually impossible tracking of bicycles, bicycle thieves feel correspondingly safe.
-It is even more difficult to determine the perpetrator when the vehicle is cannibalized into individual parts.
+It is even more difficult to identify the perpetrators of cannibalization into individual parts.
 Since most bicycles only have a serial number on the frame, tracing individual parts once they have been resold is futile in practice.

 Types and detection of thieves

 The spectrum of bicycle thieves in Germany is wide.
 It ranges from young people stealing a bicycle for their own use to junkies and casual thieves stealing bicycles for money, to professional individual offenders or gangs who trade in bicycles or bicycle parts on a commercial basis.